 The Pyrenees Range is the first land feature to obstruct the prevailing West wind, carrying moisture from the Indian Ocean across the Great Australian Bight, which is then precipitated.
-Rainfall is about 600 mm per year falling mainly in winter and spring.
-The altitude moderates the climate so that we have no spring frosts but warm summer days with cool nights.
+Rainfall is about 600mm per year falling predominantly in winter and spring.
+The altitude moderates the climate so that we have minimal spring frosts and warm summer days with cool nights.
 The remarkable clearness of the air allows for wonderful light intensity.
 Having low yielding vines, this adds to the complexity of flavour in the resulting wine.
-The dry clean atmosphere and light night breezes in Summer ensure no mould or fungus disease problems.
+The dry, clean atmosphere and light night breezes in Summer ensure no mould or fungus disease problems.

-The vineyards are on a Mountain Ridge landform of convex and linear slopes.
-Situated at 420 metres of altitude on Latitude 36’ 47” South over Cambrian Sandstone, the soils are variable Complex stony uniform loam and stony red duplex.
+The vineyards are situated atop a mountain ridge landform consisting of convex and linear slopes.
+Situated at 420 metres of altitude, on latitude 36 degrees 47” south and laid over Cambrian Sandstone, the soils are variable complex stony uniform loam and stony red duplex.

-Relying on natural rainfall the vines had to delve deeply on own roots to acquire moisture and nutrients which provide a rich complex of flavours in the berry.
+Relying on natural rainfall only the vines had to delve their own roots deeply to acquire moisture and nutrients, which provide a rich complex of flavours in the berry.
 The vines are organically grown with minimal intervention and so maintain their natural balance with the environment.
 We use cover crops, native grasses and cultivation to maintain the inter-row.
-Hand pruning and hand harvesting (using only experienced local staff), within 800 metres of the winery ensure outstanding grape quality and freshness.
+Hand pruning and hand harvesting (using only experienced local staff), within 800 metres of the winery itself ensure outstanding grape quality and freshness.

-• Rocky Ridge: An uncomfortably steep and rocky ridge planted to Pinot Noir in 2000.
+- Rocky Ridge: An uncomfortably steep and rocky ridge atop Sally’s Hill, planted to Pinot Noir in 2000.